 Hunger in Williston

 According to the 2000 US Census, 143 Williston households have an annual income of less than $15,000 per year, which is the demographic most likely to use a Food Shelf.
 An additional 250 households have incomes below $25,000 per year.
 With the growth in the population of Williston since 2000, the significant increases in the cost of living, and the economic recession, we are expecting a rise in the number of families we are serving at the food shelf.
-In 2016, the Williston Community Food Shelf saw 3,230 family visits, an average of 269 family visits per month.
-In breaking that down farther, we fed 10, 267 individuals in 2016, averaging 856 people per month.
-We served about of 96 senior citizens and 301 children per month.
-We averaged 14 new families registering at the Food Shelf each month in 2016.
+Since opening in 2008, the Williston Community Food Shelf we have had 27,046 family visits, which translates into 79,200 people being fed.
+We regularly feed about 250 families per month.

 Hunger in Vermont